m4k3r-org/M5Stack-3DPrintFiles/README.md

 ## "M5Stack Wire Cutting Machine" *by Heinrich Hottarek* <br />

-Youtube video demontrating an automated wire cutting machine with settings controlled by the M5Stack.
+Here is a brief Youtube video demontrating an M5Stack wire cable cutting machine.

+The M5Stack controls the number of pieces of wire to be cut and the length required.

-3D printing used to create holding device for wire cutters.
-More details provided in the video description.
+A 3D printed mounting holds the wire cutters in place.
+Further details provided in the video description.

+The project is apparently associated with German fablab [FabLab Munchen](http://www.fablab-muenchen.de/)

-Click picture to view video.
+Click the picture below to view the video.

 <br />
 <br />